Mawazine

-Mawazine (موازين, meaning "rhythms of the world") is a Moroccan International music festival held annually in Rabat, Morocco, featuring many international and local music artists.
-The festival is presided over by Mounir Majidi, the personal secretary of the Moroccan King Mohammed VI and founder and president of Maroc Culture, the cultural foundation that organizes Mawazine and other events.
+Mawazine (موازين, meaning "rhythms") is an international music festival held annually in Rabat, Morocco.
+The event features a wide range of international and local music artists across various genres.
+Mawazine is organized by Maroc Cultures, a cultural foundation founded and presided over by Mounir Majidi, the personal secretary of King Mohammed VI.

-The 2013 festival was attended by an estimated 2.5 million people, making Mawazine the largest festival in the world after Donauinselfest in Vienna.
-With 90 acts on 7 stages it has the highest ratio of attendees per stage in the world.
+The 2025 festival was attended by 3.75 million people, making Mawazine the largest music festival in the world.
+With 90 acts on 7 stages, it has the highest ratio of attendees per stage in the world.

-Mawazine is one of several events which are intended to promote an image of Morocco as a tolerant nation, and a post on the event's website declares that the goal of the festival is to promote Rabat as a city open to the world.
-It has nonetheless sparked controversy, and some Moroccan politicians have criticised the event for "encouraging immoral behaviour," as well as critiquing its purported financing by Moroccan state-owned companies or private companies whose only client is the Moroccan state.

-Artists such as Whitney Houston, Mariah Carey, Rod Stewart, Charles Aznavour, Stevie Wonder, Alicia Keys, Shakira, Rihanna, Justin Timberlake, Jennifer Lopez, Enrique Iglesias, Demi Lovato, Christina Aguilera, Ricky Martin, Pharrell Williams, Iggy Azalea, Bruno Mars, Wiz Khalifa, Pitbull, Kanye West, Scorpions, La Fouine, Maître Gims, Damso, Booba, French Montana, Usher, Avicii, Akon, David Guetta, DJ Snake, Hardwell, Placebo, The Chainsmokers, Maroon 5, The Jacksons, Sugababes, Chic, Evanescence, Chris Brown, Luis Fonsi, Nick Jonas, Stromae, Jason Derulo, Juanes, Lenny Kravitz, The Weeknd, Kylie Minogue, Ellie Goulding, Sting, Julio Iglesias, Ennio Morricone, Robert Plant, Cat Stevens, B.B.
-King, Susana Baca, Carlos Santana, Elton John, Deep Purple and Travis Scott have performed at Mawazine.
+Notable performers

 History

 The festival has known two eras.
 The first spanned between 2001 and 2007, when it was dedicated to the music of the world genre.
 The event had some financial difficulties and was struggling to find sponsors.
 The second era, which started in 2008, has seen Mounir Majidi, the personal secretary of the Moroccan King, take over the event.
 During this period, the festival started programming more mainstream music, and has become much stronger financially with many sponsorships from large Moroccan businesses.
 The press reported that the list of artists performing in the event is validated by Mohammed VI.